AlysonX/Mistress-Rules/README.md

 # Mistress-Rules

 Hello!
 If you're reading, that means you're probably interested in becoming my submissive.
 In this document you will find my general rules I want my subs to follow.
-More rules will be devlopped as time goes on and I get to know you more.
+More rules will be developped as time goes on and I get to know you more.
 If you catch my eye, say goodbye to your freedom~

 RULES